NamesJ/mutual-credit-server/README.md

 * Database Migrations using [Flask-Migrate](https://github.com/miguelgrinberg/flask-migrate)
 * Object serialization/deserialization with [Flask-Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/)
 * Data validations with Marshmallow [Marshmallow](https://marshmallow.readthedocs.io/en/stable/quickstart.html#validation)

+## A very special thanks to `X1Zeth2X` for their flask-restx boilerplate
+Their code was extremely helpful in getting this project off the ground (and keeping the monolith from suffocating it to death).
+Check out their project [here](https://github.com/X1Zeth2X/flask-restx-boilerplate).

 ## Flask CLI help command output:
 ```sh